yumyai/MetGEMs/README.md

 # MetGEMs
 ## Installation
 We recommend to install with pip in the conda environment.
+This tool has been tested with the linux environment only.
 ```
 conda create -n metgem_env python=3.7
-conda activate songbird_env
+conda activate metgem_env
 git clone https://github.com/yumyai/MetGEM
 cd MetGEM
-pip install  .
+pip install  -e .
 ```

 ## Running